prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ServiceAccountName is the name of the ServiceAccount to use to run the
+<p>serviceAccountName defines the name of the ServiceAccount to use to run the
 Thanos Ruler Pods.</p>
 </td>
 </tr>